F19

 • Access motor terminals: From the rear of the appliance, locate the convection fan motor and inspect its wiring for heat damage.

-• Test motor: Disconnect the motor and measure resistance across its terminals.
+• Test motor: Disconnect the motor and measure the resistance across its terminals.
 An open circuit indicates a failed motor.
 If safe and qualified, you can bench-test the motor with the correct mains voltage.

 • Replace motor: Remove mounting screws, withdraw the motor, and install a new DeLonghi convection fan motor.
 Ensure the fan blade is correctly oriented and secured.